alxpereira/spacefox/README.md

 spacefox
 ========

-SpaceFox is a new MVC PHP Framework, simple and fast for easy website production.
+**spacefox** is a new MVC PHP Framework, simple and fast for easy website production.

 Version
 ----
-0.0.1
+0.0.2

 Install
 -------------

-##### Configure _spacefox/config.yml file with the following mandatory values
+#### Make a copy of your _spacefox/config.sample.yml and name it config.yml.
+Then complete this file with the following mandatory values :

 * root_folder
 * domain

+#### !!
+Caution !!
+You should have installed on your server apache 2.* and PHP 5.4 minimum to use spacefox.

 Display my first page ?
 -------------

-##### You want to display a simple page with no templating issue ? easy...
+#### You want to display a simple page with no templating issue ? easy...

 * edit you ```route_views``` node in **_spacefox/config.yml** to define which view will be displayed depending on the url called.
 That means that the url on the left will call the view on the right.
 Easy ! example :